hackingprincesa/Active-Directory-Lab/README.md

 ***Summary***

-We have successfully created a new user, joined our computer to a new domain, and logged in as a domain user.
+We have successfully configured our Active Directory server, created new users, joined our computer to a new domain, and logged in as a domain user.

 ![welcome jenny](https://github.com/user-attachments/assets/d731160b-07b3-43b6-ad1c-751e7a178469)